 1. Create Complicated Passwords And Change Them Regularly

 It’s bad practice to use passwords that are easy to guess.
 Having an easy-to-guess password equates to telling the whole world that you want to get hacked.

 Remember, passwords are intended to keep your accounts and sensitive information highly secured.
 When creating a password, use a combination of lowercase and uppercase letters, digits, and symbols.
 Also, make sure to change them regularly.
 Doing so will lower the risk of your online accounts being accessed and stolen.
 And if you have a lot of passwords and online accounts, consider getting a password manager app or program for Safe Online Transactions.

 Here’s another thing that you should remember: using one password across several different sites and accounts is a major risk.
 All your accounts can become compromised in a flash if you only use a single password.
 If one of the sites where you have an account got hacked and your account’s password there becomes public, anyone will then have easy access to all of your other online accounts.

 Nowadays, most tech-savvy entrepreneurs rely on electronic signatures, also known as e-signature and online signature, to manage their transactions.
 E-signatures is as legally valid as handwritten signatures as long as it’s used according to regulations from recognized governing bodies (e.g., NIST-DDS, eIDAS, et cetera).

 Using e-signatures make transactions convenient as you can approve contracts and complete forms as long as you have your internet-enabled device.
-Its convenience eliminates the need to meet in person or print to sign documents.
+Its convenience eliminates the need to meet in person or print to sign documents for Safe Online Transactions.

 3. Be Mindful Of Phishing Emails